Michaelfr22/Final_Project/README.md

 Team includes: Marceline Ackerman, Michael Friedman, and Ricardo Guerreiro.

+## Communication Protocols

+We are meeting Tuesdays, Thursdays, Saturdays, and Sundays through Slack and Zoom.

 ## Selected Topic

 ### Carbon Footprints in the United States, considering GDP and Population Size of each State